yuka-tan99/yuka-tan99/README.md

-- 👋 Howdy, I’m Yuchen.
+- Howdy, I’m Yuchen.
-- 👀 I’m interested in data analysis, data science, and machine learning topics.
-- 🌱 My skillsets include SQL, python, R, java, and moving my ears
+- My skillsets includes moving my ears, and maybe SQL, python

 <!---
 yuka-tan99/yuka-tan99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.